Learning from True-False Labels via Multi-modal Prompt Retrieving: Experiments

-In this section, we utilize the TFLs generated by CLIP with ViT-L/14\cite{CLIP}.
+In this section, we utilize the TFLs generated by CLIP with ViT-L/14.
 From the results presented in Table \ref{table2}, it can be observed that the proposed method consistently outperforms all weakly supervised baselines by a large margin (over 10\%), especially on fine-grained datasets such as Stanford Cars (over 60\%).
 These results demonstrate that traditional weakly supervised learning methods struggle to effectively leverage the prior knowledge of VLMs.
 In contrast, our approach can more fully exploit the capabilities of VLMs.

 Furthermore, our approach exhibits performance enhancements over other methods based on VLMs.
 Specifically, our method outperforms zero-shot CLIP on all datasets, with an average improvement of nearly 2\%.
 Additionally, our method converges more rapidly than the CLIP linear probe.
 Surpassing the performance of the CLIP linear probe trained for 200 epochs, we achieve better results after just 50 epochs.
 This is due to the limited number of instances with $s=1$ that the CLIP linear probe can utilize.
-Besides, our approach has achieved results approaching those of the fully supervised method.
-These experimental results demonstrate that our method effectively bridge the gap between knowledge of CLIP and target learning tasks.
+Besides, the results of TMP on all five datasets are better than VLMs supervised learning results.
+TMP uses less supervisory information and achieves better results, which demonstrates the potential of TFL as a labeling setting.